espressif/arduino-esp32/libraries/SD_MMC/README.md

 Warning: ESP32-S3-WROOM-2 is using most of the default GPIOs (33-37) to interface with on-board OPI flash.
 If the SD_MMC is initialized with default pins it will result in rebooting loop - please reassign the pins elsewhere using the mentioned command `setPins`.

-Note that ESP32-S3-DevKitC-1 v1.1 does NOT have GPIOs 33 and 34 broken out, so it will be necessary to change at least the pin for D2 and D3.
+> **Note:**  ESP32-S3-DevKitC-1 v1.1 does NOT have GPIOs 33 and 34 broken out, so it will be necessary to change at least the pin for D2 and D3.

 ### 4-line and 1-line SD modes